-HST.034 Principles and Practice of Human Pathology
+HST.034 Pathology of Human Disease

 Provides a comprehensive overview of human pathology with emphasis on mechanisms of disease and modern diagnostic technologies.
 Topics include general mechanisms of disease (inflammation, infection, immune injury, transplantation, genetic disorders and neoplasia); pathology of lipids, enzymes, and molecular transporters; pathology of major organ systems; and review of diagnostic tools from surgical pathology to non-invasive techniques such as spectroscopy, imaging, and molecular markers of disease.
 The objectives of this subject are achieved by a set of integrated lectures and laboratories, as well as a student-driven term project leading to a formal presentation on a medical, socioeconomic, or technological issue in human pathology.
 Only HST students enrolled in specific degree programs may register under HST.034, graded P/D/F. Credit cannot also be received for HST.030 or HST.031.

 HST.034 will not be offered this semester.
 It will be available in the Spring semester, and will be instructed by S. Lovitch.